-A new general access bus network for the Northern region, including Launceston and surrounding towns and regions will commence on 19 January 2020.
+A new general access bus network for the Northern region, including Launceston and surrounding towns and regions commenced on 19 January 2020.

-The new and improved routes and timetables will reinvigorate the local bus network across Launceston and surrounding regions including the West Tamar, George Town, the Northern Midlands, the north east and the east coast.
+The new and improved routes and timetables have reinvigorated the local bus network across Launceston and surrounding regions including the West Tamar, George Town, the Northern Midlands, the north east and the east coast.

-The changes have been finalised following an extensive community consultation period which occurred from April to June 2019.
+The changes were finalised following an extensive community consultation period which occurred from April to June 2019.

-The changes will see more direct routes and more frequent services, and updated timetables will provide more consistent departure times, improve reliability and minimise transfer times.
+The changes have seen more direct routes and more frequent services, and updated timetables that provide more consistent departure times, improved reliability and minimised transfer times.

 These network changes balance making services smarter by providing more direct routes which reduce travel times with ensuring the services remain accessible, providing better access to employment, education and other services.

-In a big win for commuters across the broader Launceston city area, a new high frequency cross-city route will link the university with Kings Meadows via Mowbray, Invermay, Inveresk, the city, Launceston General Hospital and Six Ways.
+In a big win for commuters across the broader Launceston city area, a new high frequency cross-city route now links the university with Kings Meadows via Mowbray, Invermay, Inveresk, the city, Launceston General Hospital and Six Ways.

-Across the region, there will be more services more often to major towns including Legana, Exeter, George Town, Perth and Bridport and improved links for the West Tamar, north east, east coast and Northern Midlands areas, as well as the addition of new Sunday services.
+Across the region, there are now more services more often to major towns including Legana, Exeter, George Town, Perth and Bridport and improved links for the West Tamar, north east, east coast and Northern Midlands areas, as well as new Sunday services

-Additionally, new 12-month trial services will be implemented in Riverside/Trevallyn and Waverley/Ravenswood to address concerns raised through the recent public consultation process.
+Additionally, new trial services have been implemented in Riverside/Trevallyn and Waverley/Ravenswood to address concerns raised through the public consultation process.

-Services to Mole Creek, Deloraine, Westbury and Carrick will be changing in April 2020 to align with changes in the North West coast.
+Services to Mole Creek, Deloraine, Westbury and Carrick are currently on hold along with the launch of the North West network.
 Consultation on these proposed changes occurred in September and October 2019.
-More information on these changes will be released in early 2020.

 To check changes, including timetables and routes for your services please visit the Northern region bus timetables and maps page